Rise of the Tomb Raider: Story and gameplay

 One of the game's intentions was to craft a more "personal" experience for players, and the team wanted to explore the journey in which Lara becomes the tomb raider.
 She becomes determined to uncover more myths, and convinces the world that they are real at the end of the 2013 reboot; this became her major driving force in the sequel.
 Although Lara must still struggle to survive, she is more confident and competent.
 The team tried to find a balance, making Lara more experienced and competent but vulnerable in crisis and appealing to players.
 They hoped that in the story, players could see Lara's character progression.
 To indicate her hunger for knowledge, the team adjusted the collectibles; players would learn new languages including Greek, Mongolian and Russian, unlocking new content and upgrades.
 The new crafting system reflects Lara's resourcefulness, and her ability to use the environment against her enemies highlights her intelligence.

 Rhianna Pratchett found Rise of the Tomb Raider more difficult to write than the 2013 reboot, figuring out Lara's initial mental state and character introduction.
 Its cast was significantly smaller than the reboot, so more screen time could be given to each character.
 To help establish the game's tone and visuals, Crystal Dynamics developed a "rippomatic" (a collection of movie scenes).
 Films included Rambo: First Blood Part II, which inspired the team about the game's stealth mechanic; Terminator 2: Judgment Day, whose protagonist (Sarah Connor) and Lara Croft are "burdened with a truth that no one believes".
 The Edge and The Grey inspired game scenes in which Lara fought bears and wolves.
-Hanna and The Descent inspired the game's bows, arrows and pickaxe, and Aliens vs. Predator: Requiem and The Day After Tomorrow helped the team conceive the game's tundra setting.
+Hanna and The Descent inspired the game's bows, arrows and pickaxe, and Alien vs. Predator and The Day After Tomorrow helped the team conceive the game's tundra setting.